 The findings of the current study show that this is a rational choice between two strategies for resource gain.
 When incivility is high and there is no vertical solidarity, levels of revenge are at their highest.
 When the alternative route is chosen, levels of revenge are much lower.
-Under the assumption that resources are competing (Hobfoll et al., 2018), especially in the stressful and resource-demanding condition of intense incivility, individuals are likely to consider how best to invest their resources.
+Under the assumption that resources are competing [24], especially in the stressful and resource-demanding condition of intense incivility, individuals are likely to consider how best to invest their resources.
 The rationale for choosing one of the two investment paths can be based on the source of the uncivil act.
 If it is the manager who has perpetrated the incivility, the revenge strategy is more logical; in such cases, the strategy of helping the manager to restore lost resources would not be fruitful.
-If someone other than the manager is the perpetrator, given the crossover effect described by Hobfoll et al. (2018), it is reasonable and less risky to invest in instrumental help, such as vertical solidarity.
+If someone other than the manager is the perpetrator, given the crossover effect described by Hobfoll et al. [24], it is reasonable and less risky to invest in instrumental help, such as vertical solidarity.
 This might alert managers that unusual expressions of vertical solidarity are in fact a call for help from employees seeking resources depleted by external sources.

 Thus, the findings of the current study support the theoretical notions of COR.
 They also clarify the nuances of vindictive behaviours in organizations, offering a comprehensive viewpoint that accounts for different resources and their interactive nature.
 These questions have received little attention in previous research.